jkutner/jkutner.github.com/_posts/2021-04-26-write-good-dockerfile.md

 #### Step 4: Don't use too many line buddies or you'll bust the cache too often

 Be careful though.
-Too many line buddies can (i.e. chaining all commands into one RUN instruction) can bust the cache easily, hurting the development cycle.
+Too many line buddies (i.e. chaining all commands into one RUN instruction) can bust the cache easily, hurting the development cycle.
 In the worst cases, you end up with RUN commands like this [114 line example from the official Python image](https://github.com/docker-library/python/blob/7217b72192c93ca2033051d7191d5689932d3912/3.6/alpine3.12/Dockerfile#L27-L141) on Docker Hub (however, this example is unavoidable because all the steps need to be one cacheable unit).

 <img src="/assets/images/dockerfile-step-4.png" style="width: 100%; margin-left: 0; margin-right: 0" alt="Step 1">